 $^{^{1}}$ Exceedances of SO2 and PM{2.5} have been reported on Hawai'i Island, but these are associated with the volcano, which is considered a natural, uncontrollable event.
 Therefore, the State is requesting exclusion of these exceedances from attainment/nonattainment determination (HDOH, 2014c).

-Kūhiō Highway).
-The primary mobile sources of emission are all types of vehicles, which generate pollutants (primarily nitrogen oxide and CO) when traveling or idling on roadways within and adjacent to the project limits.
+(primarily nitrogen oxide and CO) when traveling or idling on roadways within and adjacent to the project limits.